What is pediatric flatfoot?

 What are the symptoms of flexible flatfoot?

 Although most children with flexible flatfoot do not have symptoms, some do experience aching pain along the bottom of the foot.
 A doctor should be consulted if a child’s flatfeet cause pain.
+To speak with a pediatric orthopedist, call 800.678.5437.

 How is flexible flatfoot diagnosed?